 Henley is lucky enough to be accessible by river.
 You can catch a scheduled boat trip or hire a boat for yourself.
 There are temporary moorings at Mill Meadows near the town centre or downstream of Henley Bridge.

-The Red Lion Hotel – best places to stay
+The Red Lion Hotel – best place to stay

 Top hotels in Henley on Thames?
 The best way to truly immerse yourself in Henley-on-Thames is to stay in the very heart of the ancient town.
 The Red Lion Hotel is on the edge of the River Thames right by Henley Bridge, just steps from some of the main attractions of Henley.
 The hotel itself has a colourful history as it was once a coaching inn between London and Oxford.
 It has been a proud place of hospitality for over 600 years.